ibm-cloud-docs/openwhisk/pkg_obstorage.md

   {: pre}

-### Data structure of an Object Storage trigger event
+### Data structure of an Object Storage trigger activation
 {: #pkg_obstorage_ev_data}

 The content of the generated events has the following parameters: